chinmaygarde/irohcoin/docs/index.md

 * For the `Select a network` option, select `Ethereum Mainnet`.
 * For the `Token contract address`, copy and paste the [contract address](#contract-address).
 * Click `Import` and see the confirmation.
-* Once you get IROH tokens, your balance should automatically update.
+* Once you get some IROH coins, your balance should automatically update.

 ![Instructions](./assets/instructions.webp)